-- o if "penny stock" is sold to you in violation of your rights listed above, or other federal or state securities laws, you may be able to cancel your purchase and get your money back; - o if the stocks are sold in a fraudulent manner, you may be able to sue the persons and firms that committed the fraud for damages; - o and if you have signed an arbitration agreement, however, you may have to pursue your claim through arbitration.
+- o if "penny stock" is sold to you in violation of your rights listed above, or other federal or state securities laws, you may be able to cancel your purchase and get your money back; - o if the stocks are sold in a fraudulent manner, you may be able to sue the persons and firms that committed the fraud for damages;o and if you have signed an arbitration agreement, however, you may have - and if you have signed an arbitration agreement, however, you may have to pursue your claim through arbitration.

 If the person purchasing the securities is someone other than an accredited investor or an established customer of the broker/dealer, the broker/dealer must also approve the potential customer's account by obtaining information concerning the customer's financial situation, investment experience and investment objectives.
 The broker/dealer must also make a determination whether the transaction is suitable for the customer and whether the customer has sufficient knowledge and experience in financial matters to be reasonably expected to be capable of evaluating the risk of transactions in such securities.
 Accordingly, the Securities and Exchange Commission's rules may limit the number of potential purchasers of the shares of our common stock.
 Resale restrictions on transferring "penny stocks" are sometimes imposed by some states, which may make transaction in our stock more difficult and may reduce the value of the investment.
-Various state securities laws pose restrictions on transferring "penny stocks" and as a result, investors in our common stock may have the ability to sell their shares of our common stock impaired.
+Various state securities laws pose restrictions on transferring "penny stocks" in our common stock may have the ability to sell their shares of our common stock impaired.